Student Support Policies

 OIST Graduate University Research Assistantships and Senior Research Assistantship (hereafter, Assistantships) are awarded to students on full- time study in the doctoral program at the OIST Graduate School.
 A student in good standing who performs research or who assists others in performing research and educational activities is registered as a Research Assistant.
 A student in a thesis lab after the qualifying exam is registered as a Senior Research Assistant.

-During tenure of the Research Assistant and Senior Research Assistant, the student must undertake full-time doctoral studies in Okinawa, unless a special case for exemption from this requirement has been previously approved by the Graduate School.
 All students who receive these financial supports are required to submit a report monthly to the OIST Graduate School.

 Continued financial support for students in the doctoral program depends on maintained performance in study and research, and is based on the provision of satisfactory annual Progress Reports.
 Assistantships will be discontinued in the event of unexcused absence, failure to maintain adequate academic performance, unethical behavior, or other reasons determined by the academic oversight process to be incompatible with good standing.